betterFORM/betterFORM/src/main/lib/README.txt

 betterForm Useragent Libraries
 -----------------------------------------------------------------------------------------------------------------------

-This folder contains various libs used by the betterForm Useragents (web and convex)
+This folder contains various libs used by the betterForm Useragents (web and betty)

 -----------------------------------------------------------------------------------------------------------------------
 Dojo Release Version 1.2.3